jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 Evolution needs us to buy solar-power roofs, install a Hydroloop water resuser, start a 3D printing business in the garage.
-These are the new technologies that put levers of power in ours hands, grow the mass-collaboration economy, and help solve our society's problems.
+These are the new technologies that put levers of power in ours hands.
+We've already seen how we can connect with each other in the mass-collaboration economy to help solve our—and therefore our society's—problems.

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

 Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
 And what if antagonists want to attack us?
-It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, lobby government against you, or shut your business down.
+It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, find a violation, or lobby government against you.

 Technologically speaking there's absolutely no reason for this.
-How is it that Linux software is worth billions, operates every Android phone, runs most of the internet servers; and you can download it by pressing this button.
+How is it that Linux software is worth billions, operates every Android phone, runs most of the internet's servers; and you can download it by pressing this button.

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

 But to access our car insurance policy we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?

 The rules, regulations, contracts, laws, that govern our lives is a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, mortgage brokers, and lawyers.
+Giving these people the lever of power to become antagonists.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
-Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power of in our hands!
+Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
-We'll still need experts, but this new rulebook will empower Main Street to fully understand what we should be doing, lets us ask informed questions if something doesn't make sense, and fight back if we think something is wrong.
+We'll still need experts, but this new rulebook will let us check and balance each other so Main Street always understand what we should be doing, lets us ask informed questions if something doesn't make sense, and fight back if we think something is wrong.

-This new rulebook will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring-on the era of mass-collaboration.
+This new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
 We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star.

 https://www.youtube.com/watch?v=PgGLgygsqus
 _This scene is from the movie "The Big Short".
 It's a movie about a few investors who saw the 2008 financial crisis coming.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign they used BMW driving underlings to sell a confusing rulebook.
-The housing crisis was always going to happen.
+By the way, the housing crisis was always going to happen.
 The babyboomer suburban lifestyle is camels trying to live in the Amazon._

 ## Click